Swords and Sandals: Swords and Sandals 1: Gladiator

-Gladiator, released in 2005, is the first title in the series.
+Swords and Sandals I: Gladiator, uploaded to Newgrounds on September 25, 2006,is the first title in the series.
 The main character is a pirate, shipwrecked on Doomtrek Island and forced into gladiatorism to survive.
-In character creation, the player can choose what the main character looks like, and how his skills are distributed.
-Each skill relates to a form of combat: the higher the level, the better he performs at them.
-In every match, the player controls the gladiator with icons around him, in a turn-based system, and usually against one opponent.
-After winning, the gladiator earns an amount of gold, which he can spend at the Armory (for armor), spend at the Smithy (for weapons), or save for later.
-It's important to take into account that the gladiator can unlock new armor and weapons by leveling up.
+In character creation, the player can choose what the main character looks like and how his skills are distributed.
+Each skill relates to a form of combat: the higher the level, the better he performs at it.

+In every match, the player controls the gladiator through icons around him in a turn-based combat system, usually against one opponent.
+After winning, the gladiator earns gold, which can be spent at the Armory for armor, spent at the Smithy for weapons, or saved for later.
+New armor and weapons are unlocked by leveling up.
 Saving the game at any point is restricted to the full version of the game.